hasan-ston/FinanceTracker/README.md

 Either way, servers become stateful, which makes horizontal scaling way harder.

 **How JWTs solve this**: When a user logs in, the server generates a token that has the user data (like user id) baked into it.
-It's cryptographically signed with a secrety key so it can't be tampered with.
+It's cryptographically signed with a secret key so it can't be tampered with.
 On each request, the frontend includes this token in the `Authorization` header.
 The server validates the signature, extracts the user ID from the payload and executes the request.

 No server-side session storage needed.
 This makes servers stateless; they don't need to remember anything between requests.
 Any server can validate any token, enabling true horizontal scaling.
 Just spin up more servers behind a load balancer and you're good.